Subordinating Conjunctions for Conditions

 4. Do not call me if you are not serious.

-Point 4: As long as means if but it often shows a negative consequence to an action.
+Point 4: As long as means if, but it often shows a limit or a required condition.

-1. As long as we leave now, we can arrive in time.
+1. As long as we leave now, we can arrive on time.

-2. We can arrive in time as long as we leave now.
+2. We can arrive on time as long as we leave now.

 3. We will play tennis as long as it does not rain.